About AABS

 aabs team

-Events and Communications Senior Specialist
+Senior Events and Member Services Specialist

 Lana Elramly leads the Association of African Business School’s (AABS) operations with a specific focus on the development of African business schools as the AABS Director: Accreditation and Strategy.